Abhishek-EE/sensor_integration_suite/README.md

 # Sensor Integration Suite

 The Sensor Integration Suite is a comprehensive ROS package designed for integrating and processing data from multiple sensors.
 It leverages data from LiDAR devices and ZED stereo cameras to provide a fused point cloud, which can be utilized for various applications such as 3D mapping, navigation, and object detection.
+It is specifically designed to read data from LD06 LIDAR

 ## Features